VsBrainy/VsBrainy/docs/BUILDING.md

 ## Cloning
 Now, you can just type in `git clone --recurse-submodules https://github.com/VsBrainy/VS-Brainy.git` in Command Line/Powershell/Terminal and it's cloned!

-(If you don't want to clone assets with it, remove `--recurse-submodules` from the command.
+(If you don't want to clone assets with it, remove `--recurse-submodules` from the command, but the mod may not compile correctly.)

 Now, run [this on Windows](/setup/windows.bat) or [this on Mac and Linux](/setup/unix.sh) to install dependencies.